Bittopia/Documents/reports/2020-bittopia-university-annual-report-year0.md

 - [Event 2: Speaking at Paralelni Polis's Hackers Congress HCPP20 (Prague, Czech Republic)](#25-Episode-4-Paralelni-Polis-Hackers-Congress-2020-HCPP20).
 - [Interview 3: Criptonoticias](#252-Interview-with-Criptonoticias).

-We expanded our reach by producing a number of videos in both English and Persian.
-Furthremore, a documentary was produced, which will become an extension of Bittopia's decentralized educational programs.
+We expanded our reach by producing several videos in both English and Persian.
+Furthermore, a documentary was produced, which will become an extension of Bittopia's decentralized educational programs.
 These videos include:
 - Bittopia University, [Video Series, Season 1, Episodes 1-10 (English)](#31-Bittopia-University-Episode-1-10-English).
 - Bittopia University, [Video Series, Season 1, Episodes 1-7 (Persian)](#242-Bittopia-University-Episode-1-7-PersianFarsi).
 - Bittopia University [Docos Series: El Caracol (The Snail)](#41-Docos-Series-El-Caracol-The-Snail).

-Lastly, the report includes some the [challenges and opportunities](#50-Challenges-amp-Opportunities) that we had faced throughout the year.
+Lastly, the report includes some of the [challenges and opportunities](#50-Challenges-amp-Opportunities) that we had faced throughout the year.
 The next step forward from here is to:

 - Complete the redesign of the Bittopia University website to allow people to register as students, join groups, and engage with one another.
 - Initiate the marketing phase, through various the various platforms and channels available to us.